khangndse184145-ship-it/worklog/content/5-Workshop/5.4-AWS Cognito/_index.md

     Sign in with Google

-    Sign in with Facebook

 All three methods still end up in the same Cognito User Pool.

 ---
 ## 5.4.5 Security and user management

-**With Cognito we can:**
+**With Cognito, we can:**

-- Enforce email verification before allowing full access.
+- Require email verification before granting full access to the application.

-- Control which domains can use the login (through callback URLs).
+- Restrict which domains are allowed to use the sign-in flow (via callback URLs).

-- Centrally manage users (lock account, reset password, delete user, etc.).
+- Manage users centrally:
+  - Lock accounts
+  - Reset passwords
+  - Delete accounts

-- Extend later with MFA or stronger password policies if needed.
+- Extend the solution later with:
+  - MFA (Multi-Factor Authentication)
+  - Additional social providers (GitHub, Facebook, …)

-**For the scope of this workshop, we focus on:**
+**Within the scope of this workshop, we focus on:**

-- Email & password login
+- Sign-in with email & password

-- Social login via Gmail and Facebook
+- Application login via Gmail

-- Basic email verification
+- Email verification (OTP)

+---

 ## Summary

-**In this step, we configured Amazon Cognito as the identity service for English Journey:**
+**In this step, we configure Amazon Cognito as the identity management service for English Journey:**

-- A User Pool handles user registration and authentication.
+- Create a User Pool to manage accounts and authenticate users.

--  Students can log in using email, Google (Gmail) or Facebook.
+- Allow users to sign in with email and Google (Gmail).

-- The React + Amplify frontend uses Cognito tokens to call backend APIs securely.
+- Use tokens issued by Cognito in the React + Amplify front end to securely access APIs and back-end services.